Introduction to Computers

 This course covers basic computer history, theory and applications, including word processing, spreadsheets, data bases, and the operating system.

 Radiographers (X-ray technologists) assist radiologists (MDs) in performing examinations of the body to rule out or confirm and identify fractures or disease.
 To accomplish this, radiographers must be well-trained in using highly technical X-ray equipment and applying specialized techniques.
 Radiographers study human anatomy and physiology, pathology, exposure techniques, positioning, fluoroscopic procedures, radiation protection, trauma and mobile radiography.
-Elective topics in radiation therapy, nuclear medicine, ultrasound, C.T. and MRI are also provided.
+Elective topics in radiation therapy, ultrasound, C.T. and MRI are also provided.

 The Radiologic Technology program is fully accredited by the Joint Review Committee on Education in Radiologic Technology and by the S.C.
 Radiation Quality Standards Association.
 Please see our Program Effectiveness Data and Program Assessment Outcomes.